-Schmorl’s nodes are a common type of lesion that can occur in the spine.
-They develop when the tissue inside the intervertebral discs slips out and pushes up or down into the adjacent vertebrae.
+Schmorl’s nodes are a type of herniated disk that can affect the spine.
+They occur when tissue inside the discs slips out and pushes up or down into adjacent vertebrae.
+They are not cancerous and usually cause no symptoms.

 However, if someone experiences pain or mobility issues due to a Schmorl’s node, doctors may recommend conservative treatment with pain-relieving medications and rest.